-You can either look to trade the breakout of the swing low or the re-test on the neckline.
+You can either look to trade the breakout of the swing low or the re-test of the neckline.

 One thing to point out is the Head and Shoulders pattern is actually against the relatively strong trend.

-So again, if you see the trend is so strong, you don't want to just straight away go short on a breakdown because it could just as well continue trading higher.
+So again, if you see the trend is so strong, you don't want to just straight away go short on a breakdown.

 The re-test is sort of like a confirmation signaling to you that this market could possibly continue trading lower.